soylltari/interactive-productivity-methods/README.md

 Live Demo: [Vercel](https://interactive-productivity-methods.vercel.app/)

-Currently a work in progress — implemented Quiz and Eat the Frog method, with more methods coming later.

 ## Features

 - Personality-like test with a point-based system that suggests the most suitable productivity method
 - Detailed results with scores for each method
 - Interactive productivity tools:
-  - ✅ Eat the Frog (choose up to 2 critical tasks per day)
+  - ✅ Eat the Frog (enforces a strict limit of 2 tasks and uses default text logic via the reusable task hook)
-  - ✅ Eisenhower Matrix (prioritize tasks)
+  - ✅ Eisenhower Matrix (tasks are categorized into 4 quadrants, with persistence and dynamic urgency assignment)
-  - ✅ Pomodoro Timer (break work into intervals)
+  - ✅ Pomodoro Timer Pomodoro Timer (features a custom CSS visual dial that rotates to represent remaining time)
-  - Ivy Lee Method (coming soon)
-  - Time Blocking (coming soon)
+  - ✅ Ivy Lee Method (enforces a strict limit of 6 tasks and uses a non-shifting, auto-incrementing order ID for permanent prioritization)
+  - ✅ Time Blocking (interactive timeline that uses calculated minute-to-pixel positioning and prevents time slot overlaps with validation logic)
 - LocalStorage support: tasks stay saved between sessions
 - Responsive UI (mobile + desktop)